-Portuguese Sweet Bread: Part 2
+Portuguese Sweet Bread: The Recipe

-My last post described how Portuguese Sweet Yeast Bread dough is shaped into rolls at the Kona Historical Society’s stone oven on Hawaii’s Big Island.
+My last post described how Portuguese Sweet Yeast Bread dough is shaped into rolls at the Kona Historical Society’s stone oven (forno) on Hawaii’s Big Island.
 Baker Lewis Draxlir and his wife, Carla, are masters at the task.
 The photo above shows the shaped rolls in the pan, and here’s a video showing how Lewis does it.

 As the rolls rise under a towel, Lewis sweeps the ash out of the oven.
 This is a messy task and he wears a mask so that he doesn’t inhale the dust.